This recipe is sponsored by EZ Tofu Press. All opinions are 100% my own.

 Getting the water out of your tofu gives it a more toothsome texture and sets it up to soak in more of the marinade.
 The result is flavorful, restaurant-style tofu at home.

-Once your tofu is pressed, just marinate it, then stir fry it up with peppers and celery in my gin-soaked sauce (see below for variations, if gin’s not your thing).
+Once you press your tofu, just marinate it, then stir fry it up with peppers and celery in my gin-soaked sauce (see below for variations, if gin’s not your thing).

 Serve topped with peanuts or green onions.
 If you can’t do peanuts, you can sprinkle on cashews or sunflower seeds to get that same added texture.